-Which vaccine you will be offered
+Which vaccine will you be offered?

-You will be given a booster dose of either Pfizer or Moderna vaccine.
+You will be given a booster dose of either Pfizer or Moderna vaccine\.
 These vaccines have already been given to millions of people in the UK.

 You will be offered the right vaccine for you which may be the same or different from the vaccines that you had before.